Staying Ahead of the Curve

 That scenario describes collaborative operations – a technology the Lockheed Martin team is currently developing and simulating, and more significantly, something that will help our fighters maintain control of the skies.

-“You drastically alleviate the pilot’s burden by allowing UAVs to not only communicate, but also to collaborate and break down tasks,” said Ed Moon, site lead at Lockheed Martin Missiles and Fire Control Autonomous Systems.
+“You drastically alleviate the pilot’s burden by allowing UAVs to not only communicate, but also to collaborate and break down tasks,” said Dr. Adrian Michalicek, program development manager at Lockheed Martin Missiles and Fire Control Autonomous Systems.
 “The pilot no longer has to plot each vehicle’s way points, determine individual assignments or monitor fuel levels.
 At the same time, you can cover a significantly larger area of operation without the costs of additional manned aircraft or risk to human life.
 It’s efficient and effective.”

 It’s clear that beyond 2035, the combat environment will be intense.
 Moreover, evolutionary linear thinking – leveraging the best of today – will only get us part way there when it comes to providing our forces decisive combat capability, or fighting at the time and place of their choosing without any response from the adversary.